ClickCease Build Safe Nests for Endangered Birds - Arborist Now

 Pick the Right Tree for the Birdhouse

 Next, decide where to install the birdhouse.
-Good trees are 4-12 inches wide at chest height and have low branches.
+Good trees are four to twelve inches wide at chest height and have low branches.
 Low branches allow birds to land and look around before going in the house.

 Any tree can hold a birdhouse, but some are better.
 Hardwoods like oak are best, since pines have sticky sap.
 Also, some birds prefer certain trees.
 Sparrows like elms.
-Fruit trees like cherries give birds food too.
+Fruit trees like cherry trees give birds food, too.

 Brown Wooden Birdhouse